asheque33/baby-care-store-server/README.md

 ## Live URL

-The live version of the Winter Clothes Management System can be accessed [here](https://baby-care-store-frontend.vercel.app/).
+The live version of the Baby Care Store Project can be accessed [here](https://baby-care-store-backend-asheque33-asheque33s-projects.vercel.app/).

 ## Technologies Used

-- **Client:**

-  - Next js
+- **Server:**

-  - React Router
+  - MongoDB
-  - TailwindCSS
+  - Node Js
-  - Daisyui
+  - Express Js

 ## Installation